1956 Budapest earthquake: Impacts

-The impacts in terms of casualties were limited to only 2 dead, 48 injured which some were serious injuries.
-However, there were a lot of structures damaged with some being destroyed.
+Two people died and 48 were injured which some were serious injuries.
+However, many structures were damaged and some destroyed.
 At the time, a lot of structures in the area were foundationless adobe houses.
-500 people were left homeless.
+Five hundred people were left homeless.

 Geologic impacts

 As a result of the earthquake, a small 3 cm wide, directed NNE-SSW surface crack was observed in Taksony.
 Small mud volcanoes with diameters of 4 cm were reported, which was caused by liquefaction, as well as the shallow dug wells that were filled in with sand.
 In the hot springs of the Rudas Baths in Budapest, the water flow of the springs increased immediately after the quake, which it later settled to its normal level.

-Damages
+Damage

 The building damage from this event mostly occurred in Pest County, specifically in Szigetszentmiklós, Taksony and Dunaharaszti.
 However, serious damage was also reported in Budapest.
 6 houses collapsed and several other buildings were damaged in that area.
 Electrical network of the city was also damaged.
 The overhead power lines of the Soroksár suburban railway malfunctioned relative to the electrical network.
 Parts of the Csepel Automobile Factory were damaged.
 3,144 out of 3,500 buildings in Dunaharaszti were damaged or destroyed and were left uninhabitable.
 Among the damaged buildings, a church in Taksony and the city council building in Dunaharaszti were seriously damaged.
 Over 50 tombstones in the same area were overturned.
-Damages from the earthquake were observed as far as Sződliget and Kalocsa where a few poor quality chimneys were damaged.
+Damage from the earthquake were observed as far as Sződliget and Kalocsa where a few poor quality chimneys were damaged.